For training sessions you will need:

 Fins – each swimmer should have a pair of short fins with them for each training session.
 These should please be named/initialed.
 There are lots of different brands available: here are a couple of examples from SwimShop and ProSwimwear online.
 You can also pick them up/sell them on easily on Ebay.

 Bottisham swim team T-shirt and hoody.
-These stylish and practical items are printed with the swimmer’s name on the back, and can be ordered via the form below.
+These stylish and practical items are printed with the swimmer’s name on the back, and can be ordered via Swim Club Manager (Club > Club Kit).
 Swimmers tend to go for the quick-dry t-shirts and adult helpers get the polo shirts.
 Cathryn Mellersh manages the kit and sends off an order 4 times per year.
 She has samples of most sizes, as they seem to come up a little on the small side.
-Please give the form to a coach or helper and pay by cheque or bank transfer using the reference “[swimmer surname]/Kit”.
-Here’s the form:
+Please pay by bank transfer using the reference “[swimmer surname]/Kit”.

 For galas you will need: